-Student loans are also an option for covering your costs, but should be considered only after you explore all other means of paying for college.
+Student loans are also a possible option for covering your costs, but should be considered only after you explore other options.
 Just remember that loans must be paid back over time with interest.

 Many students find it helpful to create an anticipated budget that estimates the likely costs of attending college.
 By creating a budget that estimates your costs and your likely sources of income, such as family support, jobs, savings, scholarships, grants, and loans, you will be able to make the best decisions about paying for your education.
-Please see www.cashcourse.org for helpful information.

-Also, contact the counseling center to make an appointment with a school academic counselor to develop a Student Educational Plan, this will ensure you are choosing the classes that are required to meet your educational goals within the allowed timeframe to qualify for financial aid.
+Also, you will benefit from meeting with a school academic counselor to develop a Student Educational Plan, making sure you choose the classes that are required to meet your educational goals within the allowed timeframe to qualify for financial aid.